Cherish13/alx-low_level_programming/0x10-variadic_functions/README.md

-Write a function that prints strings, followed by a new line.
+Write a function that prints anything.